imp1sh/gosix.net/database/websites/audiostreaming/deezer.com.md

 # deezer.com Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
+If you're convinced the displayed data is wrong, please [contact the administrators](/howto/chat).
 {.is-info}

 Deezer is a popular music streaming service, offering a vast catalog of songs, playlists, and podcasts.
 Users can explore, discover, and enjoy music across genres, creating personalized listening experiences.